'Politicians don't help us': The young French people who're abstaining

 While voter turnout is typically higher during France’s national elections than in local or regional elections, it was nearly at its lowest this year compared to previous presidential races with more than a quarter of registered voters not going to the polls in the first round.

-"The abstention rate in France was higher than in 2017 (the last election)," said Tristian Haute, a senior lecturer at the University of Lille.
+"The abstention rate in France was higher than in 2017 (the last election)," said Tristan Haute, a senior lecturer in political science at the University of Lille.
 But, he said that it could have been worse given the COVID-19 pandemic and the war in Ukraine which impacted the campaign.

 Among young people ages 25-34, the abstention rate was 46%, according to an Ipsos poll following the first round, while among young people ages 18-24, the abstention rate was 42%.
 A further report about abstention is expected later with more data from the polls.